 Before the rear sheet was fixed in place we firstly removed the old rotten pallet timbers.

 If you have plenty of rear access then just screw the sheet in place using your Tek Screws as you did for the other three sides.

 Add capping around top and corners of roofing sheets

-Once all the sides had been fixed to the posts the new compost heap was pretty much completed, but as we have mentioned already above, the cut edges of box profile roofing sheets can be razor sharp, along with the uncut edges around the top, so we need to do something about these to prevent any potential injuries, especially if you have kids around.
+Once all the sides had been fixed to the posts the new compost bin was pretty much completed, but as we have mentioned already above, the cut edges of box profile roofing sheets can be razor sharp, along with the uncut edges around the top, so we need to do something about these to prevent any potential injuries, especially if you have kids around.

 To fix this potential issue, we decided to add some capping around the top edges and corners that would cover these sharp edges.
 For this we would use some 3 inch x 1 inch and 4 inch x 1 inch timbers.
-As they are on the outside of the heap we used treated timber.
+As they are on the outside of the bin we used treated timber.

 First we cut two lengths of 4×1 inch timber to 1100mm and then the same for the 3×1 inch and then nailed each together at 90°.
 These were then fixed vertically around the front two corners.